 Needless to say, these are unprecedented times which call for extraordinary measures.
 Please don’t ever hesitate to email me, visit with me during student hours or non-preordained times via appointment, or leave a group or private message in the Discord server with any questions, issues, or concerns that you have.
 We’re all figuring it out as we go; the best we can do is to be here for each other with compassion and patience.
 And maybe an occasional fuzzy animal picture or meme.

 You are expected to abide by Fairfield’s Honor Code and its tenets of Academic Honesty, posted here.
-Cheating on homework, assignments, quizzes, or exams (defined here as but not limited to reproducing answers from an answer key, referring to forbidden notes to help answer questions, or copying another student’s answers) may result in penalties ranging from a failure on the specific assignment to failure for the entire course.
+Cheating on homework, assignments, quizzes, or exams (defined here as but not limited to reproducing answers from an answer key, referring to forbidden notes to help answer questions, copying another student’s answers, or using AI to generate assignment answers [see below]) may result in penalties ranging from a failure on the specific assignment to failure for the entire course.

 Student hours are an opportunity for you to meet with me outside of class to discuss anything you’d like: questions about course material, clarifications about assignments, even simply shooting the breeze.
 My student hours are times that I am sure to be in my office, unless you’re notified otherwise, so I highly encourage you to take advantage of them!
 I’m also happy to make appointments outside of my regular student hours if they conflict with your availability; simply shoot me an email or a direct message on Discord with what times and dates work for you.